 - Recession or other economic conditions resulting in lower demand for insurance products or increased payment delinquencies

-- Difficulties with technology or data security breaches, including cyberattacks, that could negatively affect our ability to conduct business and our relationships with agents, policyholders and others
+- Difficulties with technology or data security breaches, including cyberattacks, that could negatively affect our ability to conduct business; disrupt our relationships with agents, policyholders and others; cause reputational damage, mitigation expenses and data loss and expose us to liability under federal and state laws

 - Disruption of the insurance market caused by technology innovations such as driverless cars that could decrease consumer demand for insurance products